clj-kondo/clj-kondo/tools/README.md

 ## Private vars

-A variation on the above tool, which looks at private vars and reports unused private functions or illegally accessed private functions.
+A variation on the above tool, which looks at private vars and reports unused private vars or illegally accessed private vars.

 Example code: